marco-buttu/discos-deployment/doc/production.rst

 Replace the Manager in case of failure
 --------------------------------------
 In case the Manager machine suffers a failure of some sort, it has to be replaced.
-In order to do this, the first thing to do is perform again the provisioning procedure on a newly installed machine (after putting the new Manager's IP address in the Ansible inventory's hosts file).
+In order to do this, the first thing to do is, perform the provisioning procedure on a newly installed machine (after putting the new Manager's IP address in the Ansible inventory's hosts file).
 In order for the whole system to behave correctly it is also necessary to perform some manual tweaking on the other DISCOS machines as well (in case the DISCOS control system is running on a distributed environment.
 This is the case for the SRT and Medicina stations).

 The tweaks to be performed in order for the DISCOS control system to work as expected are the following: